 The test structure of the GRE Quantitative Reasoning section is simple.
-The paper under this section contains 20 questions which need to be completed in 35 minutes.
+The paper under this section contains a total of 27 questions which need to be completed in 47 minutes.
 Each of the sections is composed of at least eight quantitative comparisons, nine problem-solving questions, and three data interpretation questions.

 The GRE quant test calculates the score based on test sections, adjusting the difficulty of the second Quantitative Reasoning section.
 It also depends on the student's performance in their first section.
 Candidates who have performed excellently in their first section will "level up" their test, to get more difficult questions in their second section.

-However, the GRE quant section is somewhat different from the GMAT (graduate management admission test), which aims to test the difficulty level after every question.
+However, the GRE quant section is somewhat different from the Graduate Management Admission Test (GMAT), which aims to test the difficulty level after every question.
 The main lookout of this difference to candidates is that while taking the GRE quant questions they can review their answers, and can even mark difficult questions to make it easier further after completing the rest of the section.

 GRE Quantitative Reasoning Syllabus and Topics